Xyporz/DiffDGSSv2/README.md

-The code will be open-sourced upon the acceptance of the paper.
+The code will be open-sourced upon the acceptance of the journal paper.